tesseract-ocr/tessdoc/Compiling-–-GitInstallation.md

 apt-get install --no-install-recommends asciidoc docbook-xsl xsltproc
 ```

-If you want to build the Tesseract training tools as well, you'll also require Pango:
+If you want to build the Tesseract training tools as well, you'll also require Pango and ICU:
 ```
-apt-get install libpango1.0-dev
+apt-get install libpango1.0-dev libicu-dev
 ```

 ---